-Unbelievably, though, some people’s heads do not itch AT ALL!
+Unbelievably, though, many people’s heads do not itch AT ALL!
 They can be fully infested with head lice for months and not have ANY allergic reaction.
 These people usually don’t discover lice until they have spread it to many people and they have a relatively severe infestation.

 Itching Around the Ears